Elections to the European Parliament: Voter behaviour

 A 1980 analysis by Karlheinz Reif and Hermann Schmitt concluded that European elections were fought on national issues and used by voters to punish their governments mid-term, making European Parliament elections de facto national elections of second rank.
 This phenomenon is also referred to by some experts as the "punishment traps", wherein voters use the European Parliament elections and other European integration referendums as punishment for governments on account of bad economic performance.
 There is also a study that showed how voters tend to choose candidates of a party at the European level if it has a history of advancing specific issues that they care about.
-This is related to the second theory that explains voter behavior and it involves the so-called attitude voting in which voters are assumed to be acting on the basis of their attitude towards the European integration.
+This is related to the second theory that explains voter behaviour and it involves the so-called attitude voting in which voters are assumed to be acting on the basis of their attitude towards the European integration.
 This is analogous to the American two-party system in the sense that voting on issues and legislation in the Parliament only requires a yes or no vote, which means voters vote for options or candidates that are close to their ideals.

 Turnout had constantly fallen in every EU election from 1979 until 2014.
 The 2019 election, however, saw turnout increase to its highest level since 1994, at 51%.
 In 2009, the overall turnout was at 43%, down from 45.5% in 2004.
 In Britain the turnout was just 34.3%, down from 38% in 2004.

 Despite falling below 50% between 1999 and 2014, turnout was not as low as that of the US Midterm elections, which usually falls below 40%.
 However, the comparison with the US voter turnout is hampered due to the fact that the US president is elected in separate and direct elections (presidential system), whereas the President of the European Commission is elected by the European Parliament (parliamentary system), giving the European Parliament elections considerable weight.
 Some, such as former President of the European Parliament, Pat Cox, have also noted that turnout in the 1999 election was higher than the previous US presidential election.
 German MEP Jo Leinen has suggested that EU parties name their top candidate for the position of President of the European Commission in order to increase turnout.
 This happened for the 2014 election, with EPP candidate Jean Claude Juncker ultimately selected, after the EPP won the most seats overall.

-As of 2024, Bulgaria's (GERB, Croatia's (HDZ), Cyprus (DISY), Germany's (CDU/CSU), Hungary's (Fidesz), Malta's (Labour Party) and Sweden (Swedish Social Democratic have won every EU election.
+As of 2024, Bulgaria's GERB, Croatia's HDZ, Cyprus's DISY, Germany's CDU/CSU, Hungary's Fidesz, Malta's Labour Party and Sweden's Swedish Social Democratic Party have won every EU election.